An Extension of Cook's Elastic Cipher: Extension of the elastic cipher

-Call $E_n$ an elastic cipher of $E_0$ of \emph{level} $n$. $n$ is also called the level of the extension $E_n$. $E_n$ is able to encipher blocks from length $2^{n-1}L$ to $2^nL$.
-We’ll call $R_n$ and $C_n$ respectively the round and the cycle functions of $E_n$. $r_n$ (and $c_n$) indicates respectively the number of round (cycles) \underline{in} $E_n$. $r_m/E_n$ with $n>m$, indicates the number of rounds of $E_m$ used in $E_n$. \begin{remark} The level increases by 1 when the message length doubles, and in general the level increases by $k$ when the length passes from $2^nL$ to $2^{n+k}L$, which means the level increases logarithmically in respect to the message length. \end{remark} \begin{remark} Once $n$ is fixed, only $E_n$ takes variable inputs and has initial and final key-dependent permutations, all other $E_i$, with $i<n$, take as input messages of fixed length $2^iL$ and do not have initial and final key-dependent permutation. \end{remark}
+Call $E_n$ an elastic cipher of $E_0$ of \emph{level} $n$.
+The integer $n$ is also called the level of the extension $E_n$. $E_n$ is able to encrypt blocks from length $2^{n-1}L$ to $2^nL$.
+We call $R_n$ and $C_n$ respectively the round and the cycle functions of $E_n$.
+The integers $r_n$ and $c_n$ indicates respectively the number of round and cycles in $E_n$, while $r_m/E_n$ with $n>m$, indicates the number of rounds of $E_m$ used in $E_n$. \begin{remark} The level increases by 1 when the message length doubles, and in general the level increases by $k$ when the length passes from $2^nL$ to $2^{n+k}L$, which means the level increases logarithmically in respect to the message length. \end{remark} \begin{remark} Once $n$ is fixed, only $E_n$ takes variable inputs and has initial and final key-dependent permutations, all other $E_i$, with $i<n$, take as input messages of fixed length $2^iL$ and do not have initial and final key-dependent permutation. \end{remark}